ericthehacker/magento-configscopehints/README.md

 ## Rewrites

-I dislike Magento rewrites, and so should you.
+I avoid Magento rewrites, and so should you.

 In the interest of full disclosure, this module rewrites `adminhtml/system_config_form` block to alter a single method.